-- transaction (they are created by calling DB_TRANS_OPEN in ESL), - non-transaction automatic (NTC), - non-transaction browser connections (BTC) in case of reservation.
+- transaction (they are created by calling DB\TRANS\OPEN in ESL), - non-transaction automatic (NTC), - non-transaction browser connections (BTC) in case of reservation.

-When increased load, there occurs such a state that there are more requests than connections, which is why the requests are enqueued by their type.
-The structured variable "SV.System_DBMDbPerf" is specially used for monitoring of queue status.
+When increased load, there occurs such a state that there are more requests than connections, that is why the requests are enqueued by their type.
+The structured variable "SV.\System\DBMDbPerf" is specially used for monitoring of queue status.

-Each row of a structured variable describes all three fronts by the three values that are updated each 10[s] (see SV.System_DBMDbPerf).
+Each row of structured variable describes all three fronts by the three values that are updated each 10[s] (see SV.\System\DBMDbPerf).

-- ConNr number of connections within a group, - CurrRq current number of requests for a group, - MaxRq maximum number of requests for a group during the elapsed period.
+- ConNr number of connections within a group, - CurrRq current number of requests for a group, - MaxRq maximum number of requests for a group during elapsed period.

-The monitoring of requests in the queue enables one to find out whether the number of connections within the group is sufficient, how fast the group is able to service the requests, and whether it is necessary to increase the number of connections within the group (however, increasing of connections need not increase the number of requests processed per unit of time, for example, if the database server is overloaded,...).
+The monitoring of requests in the queue enables to find out whether the number of connections within the group is sufficient, how fast the group is able to service the requests, and whether it is necessary to increase the number of connections within the group (however, increasing of connections need not increase the number of requests processed per unit of time, for example, if the database server is overloaded,...).

-The value in the column "Database" in object SV.System_DBMDbPerf identifies:
+The value in the column "Database" in object SV.\System\DBMDbPerf identifies: